tspspi/webcamBlobEstimator/README.md

 ## Introduction

+__Warning:__ A quick hack for lab usage

 This is a really simple blob detector that locates a single bright cluster on an webcam image.
 It has been used during electron beam diagnosis.
-This application __might not be useful for anything else than the task it has been designed (or better call it hacked) for__.
+This application might not be useful for anything else than the task it has been designed (or better call it hacked) for.
 This application is based on one of my [blog posts about webcam access from C](https://www.tspi.at/2021/02/06/webcamcapture.html)